 9. Tap to translate

 Tap to translate is a relatively newer feature but it has been around for some time too.
 It is meant to be used to translate text right on your phone within apps without having to switch back and forth between Google Translate and the app you’re using.
 For example, consider chatting with someone who doesn’t speak the language you speak.
 Once you enable Tap to translate, anytime you copy text from an app, a Google Translate bubble appears.
 Tap on it and you can translate text right there without leaving your current app.
-We’ve explained this feature and how to use it in detail here.

 10. Use it as a dictionary